Pivotal-Open-Source-Hub/geode-security-samples/README.md

-# Geode security - sample LDAP implementation
+# Geode security: Sample LDAP implementation

 This repository helps explain Geode's security mechanism for AuthN and AuthZ.
 It contains the following:
 * Scripts to start and configure a local Geode cluster; and, to create both partitioned and replicated regions